South Downtown, Warsaw: Government

-South Downtown is also home to numerous embassies of foreign countries, including France, Canada, and the United States, among others.
+South Downtown also houses numerous foreign embassies, including those of Canada, France, and the United States, among others.

-Public transit

-Within the neighbourhood is present the Politechnika station of the M1 line of the Warsaw Metro underground rapit transit system.
-It is located at the crossing of Waryńskiego Street and People's Army Avenue.

-Religion

-The St. Alexander Church in 2010.

-In the South Downtown are located three Roman Catholic churches.
-They are the Church of the Holiest Saviour, the St. Alexander Church, and the Saint Apostles Peter and Paul Church.
-Among other notable religious buildings there also are the Chapel of Our Lady of Perpetual Help, and the St. Barbara Chappel.

-Additionally, at 31 Wilcza Street, is located the Chapel of the Divine Mercy of the Polish-Catholic Church of the Republic of Poland.

-Location and subdivisions
+Boundaries and subdivisions

-The South Downtown is located within the south-eastern portion of the district of Downtown, in the city of Warsaw, Poland, and it is a City Information System area.
-To the north, its borders are determined by Jerusalem Avenue; to the east, by Ujazdów Avenue, Piękna Street, Górnośląska Street, Szucha Avenue, and the peaks of the Warsaw Escarpment; to the south, by Batorego Street, Boya-Żeleńskiego Street, and around the Union of Lublin Square; and to the west, by Independence Avenue, and Chałubińskiego Street.
+South Downtown is a City Information System area, a subdivision of the municipal standardised system of street signage in Warsaw.
+It is located in the southwestern portion of the Downtown district.
+Its boundaries are approximately determined to the north by Jerusalem Avenue; to the east by Ujazdów Avenue, Piękna Street, Górnośląska Street, Szuch Avenue, and the peaks of the Warsaw Escarpment; to the south by Batorego Street, Boya-Żeleńskiego Street, and around Union of Lublin Square; and to the west by Independence Avenue, and Chałubińskiego Street.

-It borders Mirów to the north-west, North Downtown to the north, Powiśle to the north-east, Solec to the east, Ujazdów to the south-east, Old Mokotów to the south, and Filtry to the west.
-Its southern and western boundaries form the border of the district of Downtown, bordering districts of Mokotów to the south, and Wola and Ochota to the west.
+It borders the CIS areas of Mirów to the north-west, North Downtown to the north, Powiśle to the north-east, Solec to the east, Ujazdów to the south-east, Old Mokotów to the south, and Filtry to the west.
+Its southern and western boundaries form part of the border of the Downtown district, bordering Mokotów to the south, and Wola and Ochota to the west.

-The Downtown district is also subdivided into nine administrative neighbourhoods, each governed by a neighbourhood council.
-The area of the South Downtown includes Koszyki, Krucza, Oleandrów, and Powiśle-Solec.
+The Downtown district is also administratively subdivided into nine neighbourhoods, each governed by an elected neighbourhood council.
+The South Downtown area includes the neighbourhoods of Koszyki, Krucza, Oleandrów, and Powiśle-Solec.